 One final important thing you need to consider when you implement your hybrid work schedule is how you are going to manage and coordinate it.
 Are you going to use specific tools and technology to manage shifts?

-One option is to use a shift schedule excel spreadsheet to keep things organized.
+One option is to use an employee schedule template to keep things organized.
 However, this is a basic tool that’s open to confusion and human error.
 This means it’s not a great solution in the long term.

 Another option is to invest in shift scheduler software.
 This makes it easy to plan recurring shifts on a regular basis, visualize schedules, and run custom reports.
 You can use tools to assign and alter employee shifts, run reports to see trends and visualize important data.
 And your employees can easily check up on their upcoming shifts and request changes through an employee portal.
 All this makes for a much more efficient hybrid work model.